INAUGURAL MEETING OF THE CITIZENS’ ASSEMBLY TAKES PLACE AT DUBLIN CASTLE – Dublin Saturday, 15th October 2016.

-However, the composition and focus of the Expert Advisory Group may change during the lifetime of the Assembly.
-The main roles of the Expert Advisory Group include supporting the Chair and the Secretariat in constructing a fair, balanced and comprehensive work programme for the Assembly on each of the topics; providing background expert advice on the issues being discussed; and advising on the criteria for selecting specialists an expert to appear before the Assembly.
+However, the Expert Advisory Group’s composition and focus may change during the Assembly’s lifetime.
+The main roles of the Expert Advisory Group include supporting the Chair and the Secretariat in constructing a fair, balanced and comprehensive work programme for the Assembly on each of the topics; providing expert background advice on the issues being discussed; and advising on the criteria for selecting specialists an expert to appear before the Assembly.

-The Citizens’ Assembly will meet again on 25th November in the Grand Hotel in Malahide, at which time it will commence its consideration of the first item referred to it by the Dáil Resolution; the Eighth Amendment of the Constitution.
+The Citizens’ Assembly will meet again on 25th November in the Grand Hotel in Malahide, at which time it will consider the first item referred to by the Dáil Resolution; the Eighth Amendment of the Constitution.

 Media Contacts: Síle Murphy / Nora Eastwood Q4PR, 086 0288 132 / 01 4751444

 Images by Susan @Lensmen

 Details of the Terms of Reference and Membership of the Expert Advisory Group will be considered by the Assembly later today.
 Once agreed, details will be made available on the Assembly’s website.

 RED C Research and Marketing Ltd were appointed to provide a representative sample of 99 members of the public and substitutes for the Citizens’ Assembly.
 The methodology used to select the 99 Citizens, the names of each member, and the counties they come from will be available on www.citizensassembly.ie following the inaugural meeting today.

 The Assembly will call for submissions from representative groups, citizen organisations and members of the public outlining their views in advance of Assembly meetings, and these submissions will help form the work programme for the debate.
 More information about this can be found at www.citizensassembly.ie.